Yanwen111/Spring-2020-CS/README.md

 If ROTATE_GRID is true, then the camera is stationary, and the grid can be rotated by clicking the left mouse button and dragging.
 Press R to reset the orientation.

 ![The image is in the images folder](https://github.com/ColumbiaOpenSourceUltrasound/Spring-2020-CS/blob/master/images/Density%20Map%20(24%20FPS).png "Code demo")

+### Ultrasound Folder
+This folder contains the work of the CS team.
+The folder is divided into 2 sections, the include folder and the source folder.
+The include folder contains the header files of each code in source folder, so we will only go through the source folder.

+#### Data processing
+All the data processing methods can be found in the data class, with methods to load and read data files based on the probe used to collect the data.
+Functions in data.cpp includes:
+* Read bytes file to a vector
+* Decode the data of format v0.6, v0.7 and v0.8 from the Red Pitaya
+* Transfer raw parameters into a format can be drawn by the OpenGL in the 3D space
+* Adding filters to the adc samples
+* Live rendering server code based on UDP protocol
+* Connect to the Red Pitaya through SSH and send any command
+* Other helper functions needed in the functions above

+##### Methods
+<b>void readDataSubmarine(DensityMap& grid, const char* fileName, float Gain, int len, bool& dataUpdate)</b>
+Read a data file whose format is v0.6 (the probe type should be the submarine) and render the result
+<b>void readDataWhitefin(DensityMap& grid, const char* fileName, float Gain, int len, bool& dataUpdate, bool& error, std::string& errorMessage)</b>
+Read a data file whose format is v0.7.
+This is for the probe Whitefin used in spring 2020.
+<b>void readDataTest(DensityMap& grid, const char* fileName, float Gain, int len, bool& dataUpdate)</b>
+Read a data file whose format is v0.8.
+This is the newest format and is used in this semester (Summer 2020)
+<b>bool connectToProbe(DensityMap& grid, std::string probeIP, std::string username, std::string password, std::string compIP,
+                    bool isSubmarine,
+                    int lxRangeMin, int lxRangeMax, int lxRes, int servoRangeMin, int servoRangeMax, int servoRes, std::string customCommand,
+                    int connectionType, std::string& output, bool& connected, bool& error, std::string& errorMessage )</b>
+Connect to the Red Pitaya through SSH, with parameters that wanted to send to the probe like the servo angle.

+#### Remote control
+The class, socket, in remote.cpp is for the remote control of the Red Pitaya based on SSH.
+Functions in this class includes:
+* Connect and disconnect with a device
+* Save and load the configuration information in the config file
+* Create an interactive shell with the device
+* Send any command or a series of commands to the device

+#### GUI
+The GUI is made up of the following classes: GUI, Probe, Scale, Marker.

+##### GUI Class
+This class creates the two panels to the left and right of the screen.
+It contains widgets such as sliders and input buttons to load new file and change different parameter values.
+This class creates the scale and marker classes as features that the user can interact with through the GUI.

+##### Scale Class
+The scale class consists of drawing the scale and rendering the three axes on the screen.
+The class contains methods to set the positions of the scales and change the distance calculation.

+##### Marker Class
+The marker class creates two markers on the screen and returns the distance between the markers.
+The class consists of methods to draw the markers, change their positions, and check for intersections.

+##### Probe Class
+The probe class loads an STL file and renders it on the screen.
+It can also take in a file of rotation values for the probe and apply each rotation when drawing the object.

+#### Helper classes
+The helper class and the rotation class contain methods needed throughout the program.
+They contain methods to read an STL file to display on the screen and methods to convert between euler angles and quaternions.